Simple, iconic… and surprisingly hard to master

 Frequently Asked Questions

 Yes.
-A traditional Margherita is vegetarian, made with tomato, mozzarella, basil, extra virgin olive oil and salt.
+A traditional Margherita is vegetarian — it’s made with tomato, mozzarella, basil, extra virgin olive oil, and salt.
+No meat, no fish.

-Via Napoli’s Margherita uses Solania San Marzano, Fior di Latte, Pecorino Romano, Grana Padano DOP, basil and EVOO, while Margherita DOP adds Pomodorini Piennolo and Buffalo mozzarella.
+The Margherita uses Solania San Marzano, Fior di Latte, Pecorino Romano, Grana Padano DOP, basil, and EVOO.
+The Margherita DOP adds Pomodorini Piennolo and swaps Fior di Latte for Buffalo mozzarella, giving it a richer, creamier character and a more intense tomato sweetness.